drreynolds/smuhpc-workshop/source/session_6.rst

    :scale: 80 %
    :align: center

-* Perhaps the most easily usable (but costliest) approach for parallelism.
+Perhaps the most easily usable (but costliest) approach for parallelism:

 * Straightforward extension of uniprocessor: multiple CPUs are attached to the bus, all sharing the same primary memory, so the